New iPhone SE release date, price, news and everything you need to know

 If you’re familiar with the design of the iPhone 8 (and the iPhone 7, iPhone 6S and iPhone 6, come to think of it) then you already know what the new iPhone SE looks like.
 It’s backwards compatible with all iPhone 8 cases, and has the same 4.7-inch Retina HD Display as found on the last 4.7-inch model (1334 x 750) with a 326 pixels per inch sharpness.

-It’ll use the same TrueTone technology as the latest models too, allowing it to respond to the lighting conditions around you and change the screen’s white balance to warmer or cooler, depending on what’s shining around you.
+It gets the same TrueTone technology as the latest models too, enabling it to adapt to the lighting conditions around you and make the screen’s white balance to warmer or cooler.

-As it looks like an iPhone 8, that means there’s a Touch ID home button at the bottom of the phone’s front.
-You’ll be able to unlock your phone with your fingerprint rather than relying on Face ID like you have to on other modern iPhones.
+As it looks like an iPhone 8, that means there’s a Touch ID home button built into the bottom bezel on the phone’s front.
+You’ll be able to unlock your phone with your fingerprint using this, rather than using Face ID as on other modern iPhones.

-It also means there’s no notch here like on many modern iPhone models.
-Instead, there’s a bezel along the top and bottom of the display with the top part housing the selfie camera and the bottom built for the home button.
+It also means there’s no notch here, as there is on several recent iPhone models.
+Instead, there's a bezel at the top of the display, as well as at the bottom, with the top bezel housing the selfie camera.

-The phone is IP67 dust and water resistant, which means it’ll be able to survive the odd splash of water or walk in the rain.
+The phone is IP67 dust- and water-resistant, which means it’ll be able to survive the odd splash of water or outing in the rain.

-You’ve got the choice of three colors; those are black, white or Product Red (that’s just another name for red).
+You’ve got the choice of three colors: black, white or Product Red (that’s just another name for red).

-On the bottom edge of the device you’ll find a Lightning connector for you to recharge your device.
-As you have probably expected, there’s no 3.5mm headphone jack on this device so you’ll have to purchase an adapter to be able to use wired headphones.
+On the bottom edge of the iPhone SE you’ll find a Lightning connector for charging your device.
+As we'd expected, there’s no 3.5mm headphone jack, so you’ll have to purchase an adapter if you want to use wired headphones.

 iPhone SE 2020 specs and battery life